 Action research: Help me to learn with my emotions, in collaboration with a priority education area school in the 19th arrondissement

 Participation in the Professional Development Group (GDP) on Learning Districts

-The Lab School Paris works in close collaboration with actors from different horizons involved in educational renewal: the Lab School Network.
-The network focuses in particular on the school climate and living together, on well-being in education, as well as on the dissemination and evaluation of educational innovations.
+The Lab School Paris works in close collaboration with actors from different horizons involved in educational renewal: The Lab School Network.
+The network focuses in particular on improving school climate and learning to co-exist, on one’s well-being in education, as well as on the dissemination and evaluation of educational innovations.

 We are all researchers!